 Floor tiles with built-in vapor barriers are also very easy to install.
 They are modular and interlocking.

 So, you just snap them together to build your floor.
-And, because they snap together so easily, you can also take them apart easily whenever you may need.
+And, because they snap together so easily, you can also take them apart easily whenever you may need to do so.

 If a modular tile gets a bit too dirty or wet, just pull it out, clean it, and snap it back into place.
-And, since they’re raised, they also work well on floors that are slightly uneven.
+And, since they’re raised, they also work well on slightly uneven floors.